-The Canadian financial regulatory system is fragmented with oversight of various parts of the financial system divided among a variety of federal and provincial regulators.
+The Canadian financial regulatory system is fragmented with oversight of the financial system divided among, and often overlapping, federal and provincial regulators.

-The three principal federal regulators of financial institutions are: the Office of the Superintendent of Financial Services (OSFI); the Canadian Deposit Insurance Corporation (CDIC); and the Financial Consumer Agency of Canada (FCAC).
+The three principal federal regulators of financial institutions are: the Office of the Superintendent of Financial Institutions (OSFI); the Canada Deposit Insurance Corporation (CDIC); and the Financial Consumer Agency of Canada (FCAC).

 Policy surrounding federal financial services legislation is driven by the Department of Finance and, although they work independently from the Department, OSFI, CDIC, FCAC and the Bank of Canada (BOC) contribute to the development of Canada’s federal financial services legislative and regulatory framework.

 Established in 1987, OSFI is an independent agency of the federal government and reports to the Minister of Finance.
 As Canada’s prudential regulator, OSFI has both a regulatory and supervisory role for more than 400 federally regulated financial institutions and 1,200 pension plans.
-In its regulatory role, OSFI: develops rules and other guidance; helps to create accounting, auditing and actuarial standards; and provides approvals for certain types of transactions.
+In its regulatory role, OSFI develops rules and other guidance, interprets legislation and regulations, helps to create accounting, auditing and actuarial standards and provides regulatory approvals for certain types of transactions.
 In its supervisory role, OSFI assesses economic data and trends for issues that could have negative impacts on financial institutions, and, at the same time, assesses financial institutions for weaknesses that could raise solvency or similar critical risks.
-When such risks are identified, OSFI takes steps to work with an affected institution to address these risks.
+When weaknesses are identified, OSFI takes steps to work with an affected institution to address these matters.